csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 #### Checking for duplicate data
-A common problem is *duplicate data*, which we'll tackle in the next section.
+A common problem is *duplicate data*, which we'll tackle in this section.

 ```sql
 WITH all_stations AS (